Exams

 • When you arrive at the exam session…

-• You will be asked to fill in your your name, contact information, and FRN on the license application form 605 and on the exam answer sheet.
+• You will be asked to fill in your name, contact information, and FRN on the license application form 605 and the exam answer sheet.

-• Once completed, you will present the forms, your ID, and $15 exam fee to the session coordinator.
+• Once completed, you will present the forms, your ID, and the exam fee to the session coordinator.

 • You will be given back the answer sheet and an exam booklet.
 Please do not write in the exam booklet.